 Cuboid syndrome, also known as cuboid subluxation, is a less common cause of pain on the foot side.
 It usually results from continuous stress on the feet.

 Repetitive movements can cause the muscles on your foot side to wear and tear.
-Such activities can also dislocate the tiny bones on foot called cuboids.
+Such activities can also dislocate the tiny bones on the foot called cuboids.
 Cuboid syndrome results in extreme pain that can travel from the foot to the ankle.

 Nerve Problem